What are investment companies?

 Each company has a fund manager who makes the day to day decisions about what stocks and other investments to buy and sell.

-Most investment companies are managed by an external management group which may manage a number of companies.
+Most investment companies are managed by an external management group, which may manage several investment companies.
 The board of directors select the fund manager (or managers).

-With interest rates at very low levels, many investors are wanting to generate income from their investments.
+With interest rates at very low levels, many investors want to generate income from their investments.

 Investment companies have a number of advantages when it comes to delivering high levels of income, or income that grows over time.